-An M-type star is within the M-class, a spectral class indicating stars with and very weak hydrogen absorption lines and molecular lines (particularly titanium oxide), a red color, and a surface temperature in the 2400-3700 K range.
+An M-type star is within the M-class, a spectral class indicating stars with very weak hydrogen absorption lines and with molecular lines (particularly titanium monoxide), a red color, and a surface temperature in the 2400-3700 K range.
 The spectral energy distribution peaks in the near infrared.
-These include some red dwarves (M-dwarf main sequence stars) and red giants (a type of post-main-sequence star), and some hotter brown dwarfs.
-(The terms red giant also includes spectral types cooler than M class, and sometimes the terms red dwarf and even m dwarf are use similarly.)
-Some M dwarfs are Proxima Centauri, AD Leonis, AU Microscopii, Barnard's Star, G239-25, Kapteyn's Star, Lacaille 9352, Lalande 21185, LHS 1140, Luyten 726-8, Ross 154, Ross 248, Scholz's Star, TRAPPIST-1, Wolf 359, and Gliese 581.
-Some characteristics of main-sequence (MS) M dwarfs:
+These include some main sequence stars (M dwarfs or red dwarfs) some red giants (a type of post-main-sequence star), and some hotter brown dwarfs.
+(The terms red giant also includes spectral types cooler than M class, and sometimes the terms red dwarf and even m dwarf are similarly used for stars cooler than the M class.)
+Some M dwarfs are AD Leonis, AU Microscopii, Barnard's Star, G239-25, Gliese 436, Gliese 581, Kapteyn's Star, K2-18, Lacaille 9352, Lalande 21185, LHS 1140, LHS 3844, Luyten 726-8, Proxima Centauri, Ross 154, Ross 248, Scholz's Star, Teegarden's Star, TOI 700, TRAPPIST-1, and Wolf 359.
+Some characteristics of main-sequence (MS) M-type stars:

-A Roman numeral V suffix (e.g., M7V) indicates specifically a main sequence (dwarf, as in non-giant) star.
+A Roman numeral V suffix (e.g., M7V) is a luminosity class indicating a main sequence (i.e., dwarf, meaning non-giant) star.

-An example M-class red giant is Betelgeuse (an especially large one, i.e., a supergiant).
-Stars of hotter spectral classes (e.g., the Sun) eventually spend time in a red giant phase following their time on the main sequence.
-Their luminosity rises and the internal heat puffs them up creating a very large surface with a low temperature.
-The red giant phase can last up to a billion years, the least massive of such stars having the longest phase.
+An example M-class red giant is Betelgeuse (an especially large/bright one, i.e., a supergiant).
+Stars of hotter spectral classes (e.g., the Sun) eventually spend time in a giant phase following their time on the main sequence, in many cases as a red giant.
+Their luminosity rises and the internal heat puffs them up, resulting in a surface so large that the heat at the surface is diluted, and the surface temperature is lower, often in the M-class range.
+Such a red giant phase can last up to a billion years, the least massive of such stars having the longest such phase.